BestTimesToVisit.com Logo

 safety

 Be aware of rip currents and heed lifeguard warnings.
-The Atlantic Ocean can be powerful, and rip currents are a real danger.
-Always swim at beaches with lifeguards on duty and pay attention to the flag system indicating water conditions.
-If caught in a rip current, stay calm and swim parallel to the shore.
+The ocean can be powerful here, and rip currents are a real danger.
+Always swim near a lifeguard if possible, and if you get caught in a rip current, don't fight it – swim parallel to the shore until you are out of the current, then swim back to land.
+Check the daily beach conditions report if available.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.